 - For a refined sugar-free cookie, swap both sugars for coconut sugar, measured by weight.

-- One large egg helps the cookies puff as they bake and the proteins help the cookies hold together.
+- One large egg helps the cookies puff as they bake and hold together.

 - For egg-free cookies, my reader Debbie subs 2 tablespoons softened cream cheese and 1 tablespoon water, and she skips the step of browning the butter.
 Alternatively, try using a flax egg (3 tablespoons warm water mixed with 4 teaspoons ground flax).